 There is nothing better than creating a space that is welcoming for guests.
 Having friends and family feel comfortable in your home is an amazing feeling and extremely achievable if you’re willing to put in some work.
-Get inspired by these steps from Elka Interiors that will make your home more welcoming to guests.
+Get inspired by these steps from elka Interiors & Construction that will make your home more welcoming to guests.

 Tips for Making Your Home Welcoming to Guests

 First things first, focus on your entryway.
 Think about it.
 This is the very first thing your guests will notice when they walk into your home.
 Create an inviting entryway by clearing the doorway of any shoes, toys, and miscellaneous items.
 A doormat with a fun saying is a great thing to have and if guests are showing up later in the evening, make sure there is plenty of light both inside and outside the home that makes it feel more luxurious.

 Next, you will want to create a space for guests to place their belongings.
 This can be a bench, a shelf, a coat hanger, or hooks.
 Anything that allows the guest to simply place their belongings down and move forward with the evening.
 There is nothing worse than stepping into a home and keeping your purse or coat with you at all times.
 If you’re comfortable, make sure your guest is also comfortable.